kiokomathew85-dev/Places--visited/README.md

 Object-oriented JavaScript using constructors and prototypes Test-driven development (TDD) for reliable business logic Modular, reusable code for scalable applications
-This project focuses on functionality first, with potential for a fully interactive UI.
+This project focuses on functionality first, with potential for a fully interactive UI

 Table of Contents.
 Commit Strategy